jacobadedoyin/Identity-Architecture-Portfolio/Projects/data-analytics-platform-management/README.md

 ## Overview

-This project demonstrates platform management responsibilities across Qlik and Tableau reporting environments.
-The work focused on improving how analytics platform access, licences, user lifecycle activity, support processes, and operational documentation were managed.
+This project demonstrates data analytics platform management responsibilities across Qlik and Tableau reporting environments.

-The aim was to make platform administration more consistent, repeatable, and easier to support across the analytics environment.
+The work focused on improving how analytics platform access, user lifecycle activity, licence usage, access reviews, support processes, and operational documentation were managed.
+The aim was to make platform administration more consistent, repeatable, easier to support, and easier to evidence.

 ## Platforms Covered